-So I could only assume that I would leave Hawaii dripping in flower necklaces.
+I could only assume that I would leave Hawaii dripping in flower neck garlands.
 Just like Marcia and Carol and DJ.
 I could only assume.

-But, let me tell you, in reality, Hawaii makes you work for those leis.
+But, let me tell you, in reality, Hawaii makes you work for those floral garlands.
 And by work, I mean pay.
 Not once did a grass-skirt clad committee welcome me to the island with a wreath of plumerias.
-But I could have bought one.
+But I could have bought a lei necklace.
 For myself.
-They sold them at the airports.
+Hawaiian leis were sold at the airports.
 And at the farmers markets.
 And at the ABC convenience stores.
 For kind of ridiculous prices.
 I mean, I suppose a hula girl might have given me one if I stayed at one of those $350 a night resorts.
 Or if I was Tiger Woods.
 Or Maureen McCormick.
 Or something.
 But if you’re staying at Uncle Billy’s, you’re out of luck.

-Finally, though, on my third night in Hawaii, a sarong-clad woman welcomed me to Jen’s birthday-night luau (because, come on, you can’t go to Hawaii without going to a luau – it’s another thing those sitcoms taught me) with a lei…made of shells.
+Finally, though, on my third night in Hawaii, a sarong-clad woman welcomed me to Jen’s birthday-night luau (because, come on, you can’t go to Hawaii without going to a proper Hawaiian luau — it’s another thing those sitcoms taught me) with a lei…made of shells.
+A shell lei.
 Not flowers.
 But, I suppose, you take what you can get.